Gazoo Racing to follow up its 2019 WRC championship with an all-new car based on the GR-4 hot hatch

 Why go to all the effort and expense of re-engineering things such as the roofline and axles for a homologation special?
 Gazoo Racing’s 2020 Yaris WRC car differs so much from the standard Yaris that this homologation model will need to be produced.
 In contrast to old Group N WRC rules, which required a limited number of closely related road-going examples to be produced in order to comply (think early Mitsubishi Lancer Evolution or Subaru WRX), today’s rules allow a wider chasm between the road and rally versions.
 Venture outside these limitations, as Toyota Gazoo Racing looks to have done, and a far bigger production run is required to homologate the race car.

 As such, the Yaris GR-4 will not be limited to just a few hundred units, instead Toyota will need to produce a full 25,000 next year in order to comply with WRC regulations.
-Further details, including those about the powertrain, remain frustratingly absent, but we shouldn’t have to wait long to find out more as Toyota will reveal the Yaris GR-4 in prototype from later this month at the Australian round of the WRC.
+Further details, including those about the powertrain, remain frustratingly absent, but a launch event is set for early next year.

 As the French look to be out of the supermini hot hatch game with an uncertain future surrounding hot versions of the Renault Clio and Peugeot 208, it might well be Toyota that brings new life into one of our favourite performance car segments.